hanishsairohit/weather_app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+---

 To deploy the model, run the below command

 ### `npm run deploy`

+---

-To build a docker image for development, run the below command
+To build a docker image for development, run the below commands

 ### `rm -rf node_modules`